pwilliams-ck/snip-doc/README.md

 go install github.com/cosmtrek/air@latest
 ```

-Initialize _air_, you only need to do this once per project.
+Initialize _air_, you only need to do this once per project from the root directory.

 ```bash
 air init